Georg Pencz, Germany * 1528-1529; collection of the Victoria and Albert Museum

-If Shani well-placed (in kendra, in swakshetra, uttama) education and discipline can raise the spoken expression to heights of protocol-driven correctness.
+If Shani well-placed (in kendra, in svakshetra, uttama) education and discipline can raise the spoken expression to heights of protocol-driven correctness.

-If Shani has the dominant degree, and Budha is otherwise sharp and strong, may generate the"school-marm" type who judges and punishes the students for mis-use of grammatical conventions
+If sober Shani has the dominant degree, and blustering Budha is otherwise sharp and strong, may generate the school-marm type who judges and punishes the students for mis-use of grammatical conventions

-If Budha has the higher degree or Budha is stronger in some other way (in swakshetra etc) the native may well understand the conventional speech rules yet over-ride or disregard them.
+If Budha has the higher degree or Budha is stronger in some other way - for example, in svakshetra - one may well understand the formal speech rules yet prefer to adopt a more conversational style.